browser-fs/NOTICE/README.md

 Along with this, I created the browser-fs organization on Github and the browserfs organization on NPM.
 I made new organization to keep the repositories and packages organized.

 Another reason I did so was because John Vilk, the original author of the project, no longer had the time to administer the project.
-This meant I still do not have access to the NPM package.
+This means at the time of writing this, I still do not have access to the NPM package.

 I feel that now, the project has changed so significantly it is no longer the same BrowserFS.
 Even the name, *Browser*FS, implies it is meant for browsers, which it has outgrown.